encoredev/encore/docs/ts/concepts/benefits.md

 ## Simplicity without giving up flexibility

 While most requirements are met by a common set of infrastructure primitives, sooner or later you will likely need something highly specific to your problem domain.
-Encore is designed to ensure you can use any cloud infrastructure, even if it's not built into Encore's Backend SDK.
+Encore is designed to ensure you can use any cloud infrastructure, even if it's not built into Encore's Backend Framework.
 This works seamlessly since Encore [provisions infrastructure](/docs/deploy/infra) in your own cloud account, so you can use any of your cloud provider's services as you traditionally would.